finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.ChartOfAccountsApi(api_client)
-    scope = 'scope_example' # str | The scope of the chart of accounts.
+    scope = 'scope_example' # str | The scope of the Chart of Accounts.
-code = 'code_example' # str | The code of the chart of accounts.
-Together with the scope this uniquely identifies              the chart of accounts. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the TimeVariant properties decorated on Accounts.
+code = 'code_example' # str | The code of the Chart of Accounts.
+Together with the scope this uniquely identifies              the Chart of Accounts. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the TimeVariant properties decorated on Accounts.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Accounts.
 Defaults to              returning the latest version if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing charts of accounts; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional)